Wednesday Sep 29, 2021

 7:00 pm - 9:00 pm

 POWERHOUSE @ the Archway

 28 Adams Street (Corner of Adams & Water Street @ the Archway)

 This event will be LIVE at POWERHOUSE Arena!
 RSVP below!

 PLEASE NOTE: Submitting an RSVP for this event DOES NOT guarantee entrance.
 This is a free-access event — entrance will be on a first-come, first-served basis.
-COVID protocol will be observed and seating may be limited.
+COVID protocol will be observed (vaccination pass and masks) and seating may be limited.

 On the occasion of her new book BAM…and Then It Hit Me, a chronicle of her 36 years at BAM, Karen Brooks Hopkins and John Turturro will shoot the breeze and converse about theater, Brooklyn, the arts and of course – BAM, an institution near and dear to both of them.
 Karen will read some passages from the book followed by an audience Q+A and book signing.

 President Emerita of the Brooklyn Academy of Music Karen Brooks Hopkins’ inspiring memoir of 36 years at the world-famous cultural institution.